 Arthur F. "Rick" Obenschain, Goddard Deputy Director

-Before former Center Director Rob Strain was appointed on Aug.
+Before current Center Director Rob Strain was appointed on Aug.
 4, 2008, Obenschain served as the acting director of the Goddard Space Flight Center.
 He was named to that position by NASA Administrator Michael Griffin in May 2008 after the previous center director, Dr. Ed Weiler, was named the associate administrator for the Science Mission Directorate.

 Previously, Obenschain was appointed as the director of Flight Projects Directorate in September of 2004 and was responsible for the day-to-day management of the more than 40 space and Earth science missions in formulation or implementation at Goddard as well as the coordination of the Earth Science Technology Office.

 Obenschain began his career with NASA at Goddard in the early 1960s as a summer engineering aide, accepting a full-time position in the power systems development area in 1966 upon his graduation.
 He has worked almost exclusively on hardware development projects since 1966, with emphasis in electrical systems.
 In 1982, after serving five years as a supervisor in the Goddard Engineering Directorate, Obenschain assumed the position of observatory manager for the Compton Gamma-Ray Observatory.

 Upon his return to NASA in 1988 after working in private industry as a program manager for an aerospace company, Obenschain served as the deputy project manager for the Goddard Space Station Freedom Development Project.
 In October 1989, he was appointed project manager for the EOS Platforms Project, a position he maintained until his selection as the GOES project manager.
 With the successful launch and in-orbit checkout of GOES-8, Obenschain transferred to the Landsat Project.